Saganaki22/ComfyUI-HY-Motion1/README.md

 **This node provides a pure frontend GLB export that requires no additional Python dependencies.**

+> **Note**: This node does NOT automatically save files.
+You must manually click the "Export GLB" button in the viewer to download the animation file.

 ### HY-Motion Export FBX
 Export FBX file (requires fbxsdkpy installation).